Quick Summary

 Payroll Is More Than Just an Administrative Task

-But before we directly compare the true time costs of in-house versus outsourced payroll, it helps to start with a clear foundation.
+Before comparing time costs, let’s build a clear foundation.
 What does it actually mean to manage payroll internally?
 And what changes when payroll is outsourced to a third-party provider?

 What Is In-House Payroll?